WillNess210/frc-maps/README.md

 The purpose of this project is to generate geographic data visualizations for the FIRST Robotics Competition.

 ## Scripts
+note: you should be in the `usa-counties/src` directory to run these scripts
 - `generate_random_colors.py`: a test script that interfaces with the County SVG code to ensure we can access each county, change its color + title
 - `generate_team_density_map.py`: generates a county map with colors corresponding to how many teams are in that county and titles for each county with team keys (prereq: output of `load_team_locations.py`).
 Also generates a markdown table.
 - `load_team_locations.py`: generate a JSON file with a mapping from team key -> [county codes]